adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 ##### Update Schedule

-it would be stressful for vote changes to be published and possibly change the result the moment they happen
+it would be stressful for vote changes to be published/recalculated instantly

 ![](/drawing-5-instantaneous-updates.png)